Vu Le of Nonprofit AF recently wrote a long, very thoughtful piece about donor-centrism. He hoped it would generate conversation – and I hope so, too.

 I don’t believe it’s a fundraiser’s job to question donor’s motives.
 It’s our job to inspire their generosity.

-Perpetuates the othering of the people we serve
+Donor focus perpetuates the othering of the people we serve

 Connection is the opposite of “othering”.